katydid/proofs/README.md

   + Prove that the induction predicate is decidable.
   + Create derivative functions for the symbolic tree expressions.
   + Prove that the simple tree function and the VPA functions are equivalent and equivalent to the inductive predicate.
+  + Prove simplification rules
-  + Prove all optimizations of the katydid algorithm ...
+  + Prove all optimizations of the katydid algorithm
+  + ...

 ### Contributing